GraemeMalcolm/AI-102/instructions/05-analyze-text.md

     print('\nLanguage: {}'.format(detectedLanguage.primary_language.name))
     ```

+    > **Note**: *In this example, each review is analyzed individually, resulting in a separate call to the service for each file.
+An alternative approach is to create a collection of documents and pass them to the service in a single call.
+In both approaches, the response from the service consists of a collection of documents; which is why in the Python code above, the index of the first (and only) document in the response ([0]) is specified.*

 6. Save your changes and return to the integrated terminal for the **text-analysis** folder, and enter the following command to run the program:

     **C#**